Raj186-tech/Raj186-tech/README.md

 <h2 align="left">Hi 👋!
 My name is Rajwinder and I'm a Computer Networking and Cyber Security Student.
-I am passionate about Cyber Security and Python Programming.
-I am from INDIA </h2>
+I am passionate about Cyber Security and Python Programming.</h2>

 ###